BSlaven/color_generator/README.md

 # Tours App

-## Simple app to show users in a form of a slider.
+## Simple app to enter a color and generate its lighter and darker variations.

 ### Inspiration for this app came from FreeCodeCamp's video about 15 react projects by John Smilga.